8Bts/tic-tac-toe/README.md

 ![screenshot](https://github.com/8Bts/tic-tac-toe/blob/readme_game_instructions/TICTACTOE.png)

-<h3>Project description</h3>
+<h3>Project Description</h3>
-In this branch, we created actual logic for the tic-tac-toe game.
+In this project, we created actual logic for the tic-tac-toe game.
 We defined _Player_, _GameBoard_ classes, and _GamePlay_ module in the separate .rb files.
 Here are the purposes of these assets:

 - **Player**
  This class represents player information like _name_, played turns, and _sign_ used to mark gameboard.
 It also defines 2 methods that are responsible for _make_turn_ and _reset_ the turns state.